BCCDC-DSI/Python/README.md

 # 2024-APR-05: Interactive workshop on Git & Python for Reproducible Research

+## Workshop teaser

+- To see how to recreate [a web app based on Streamlit](https://apr5-demo-app1.streamlit.app/) and more!

 ## Setup

-### Workshop teaser

-- We will review steps to recreate [a web app based on Streamlit](https://apr5-demo-app1.streamlit.app/)

 ### April 4th - prep session